We are constantly evolving our hiring skills and practices.

 - You helped us shape the challenge idea or raised the stake

-- You put special care in some valuable aspects of your deliverable
+- You put special care into some valuable aspects of your deliverable

 - You provide honest and professional feedback on your experience that can help us shape future challenges